 The Florida Fishing Academy (FFA) is a nonprofit, 501(c)(3) organization formed in 2006.
-Our mission is to change the lives of our youth through environmental stewardship by providing inspiration and education through recreation.
+Our mission is to empower our youth with marine experiential learning.

 As part of our mission, we aspire to instill positive values in the young people we educate and mentor.
 These values include a respect for the law; a responsibility to preserve and protect the environment; a commitment to personal health and hygiene; a desire to be stewards of safe local neighborhoods; a belief in the value of education; and an urge to be positive role models.

 All FFA programs attend to the social and emotional needs of our youth, which leads to skill development, well-being, prosocial behavior, as well as improved academic performance.
 Benefits include higher grades, improved standardized test scores, on-time grade promotion, reduced dropout rates and increased school-day attendance.
 It is important to note, fishing, swimming and boating are the activities we use to increase engagement, class participation and self-awareness.